 Tokyo - Lake Kawaguchi.
 This morning we travel by highway bus (with luggage forwarding) to Lake Kawaguchi, located at the foot of Mt Fuji in the Fuji Hakone Izu National Park.
 The scenery is stunning with panoramic views of a snow-capped Fuji most of the year.
 Upon arrival we’ll travel along the Kachikachi-yama Ropeway and visit the observatory.
 For tours staying at Lake Kawaguchi between 15 Apr – 28 May each year we'll visit the Springtime Fuji Shibazakura (Phlox Moss) Festival held at Motosu Lake, where the landscape is covered in a vibrant, hot pink moss with Fuji as the backdrop.
 No trip to Japan would be complete without sampling authentic Japanese hospitality at a traditional ryokan (a Japanese inn), which is where we’ll bed down tonight.
 At the ryokan, sample tasty local cuisine and take a relaxing dip in the natural hot spring baths.

-Note: As of June 2019 the Hakone Ropeway has been temporarily suspended – please see Trip Notes for further details.
+Note: As of Oct 2019 the Hakone Ropeway has been reopened after been temporarily suspended, although some restrictions remain in place – please see the Trip Notes for further details.

 Overnight: Lake Kawaguchi | Dinner

 Lake Kawaguchi – Kyoto.
 The area has some great hiking trails and early this morning you might like to opt for a hike along the foreshores of the lake.
 Travel by bus to Mishima, then bullet train to Kyoto - Japan’s ancient and cultural capital.